SmartLogger3000 User Manual

 |

-Note [1]: If cables are reversely connected to the meter and the NMS can correctly display the real-time data of the meter, it is considered that the NMS supports reverse connection.
-That is, the NMS reverses the active power, reactive power, power factor, phase A active power, phase B active power, and phase C active power, replaces the total positive active energy and total negative active energy with each other, and replaces the total positive reactive power and total negative reactive power with each other.
+Note [1]: If cables connected to the meter are in reverse polarity and the management system can correctly display the real-time data of the meter, it is considered that the management system supports reverse connection.
+That is, the management system reverses the active power, reactive power, power factor, phase A active power, phase B active power, and phase C active power, replaces the total positive active energy and total negative active energy with each other, and replaces the total positive reactive power and total negative reactive power with each other.
 Note [2]: Meter access direction is set in the meter running parameters. |

 When the SmartLogger receives a remote reactive power scheduling command from the plant, it automatically changes Reactive power control mode to Remote communication scheduling.
 If power factor closed-loop control is required, set Reactive power control mode to Power factor closed-loop control and set the target power factor correctly.